Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 3 Reasons You’re Thinking “Is meditation a waste of time?”

-To be frank, meditation is not useless.
+To be frank, meditation is not useless or as waste of time.
 But, here are some reasons why people think this:

 #1.
 Meditation is a waste of time when you don’t know how to properly meditate.
-You won’t get the results you desire unless you understand why you’re meditating and how to effectively practice.
+You won’t get the results you desire unless you understand two things: #1 why you’re meditating and #2 how to effectively practice.
 I first started meditating because I was unsatisfied in life and needed guidance.
 Everyone has a reason to start so get really clear on your “why” and find a meditation that serves your goal.
-If it feels too overwhelming or confusing to start (because there are tons of meditations out there), I suggest attending a structured program to learn the basics.
-I struggled to see results or grasp the depth of meditation until I joined a one-month program in Bali.
+I know the beginning part is where you’re most likely to give up but if it feels too overwhelming or confusing (because there are tons of meditation practices out there), I suggest starting with beginner guided mindfulness meditation recordings on the apps, attending a structured meditation program to learn the basics or working one to one with a meditation guide.
+I struggled to see results or truly grasp the depth of meditation until I joined a one-month program in Bali and worked with a teacher.

 What happens after 1 month of meditation?

 I quickly advanced and grew more in that one month program, than one year on my own.
-Working with an experienced teacher helped me deepen my practice and expand my mind.
-With continued guidance, I began to notice a positive shift in my thoughts and emotions and I received the guidance I was looking for.
+Working with an experienced teacher helped me deepen my practice and go beyond my very busy and scattered mind.
+With continued guidance, I began to notice a positive shift in my thoughts and emotions, I felt confident meditating on my own and I received the guidance I was looking for.
+Plus, my mind became more spacious and clear and overall, I just felt happier and more in tune with myself.
+Therefore, meditation is definitely worth your time!

-Photo of Rebecca Michelle, an online mindfulness meditation teacher who is standing by the sea wearing dark blue leggings, sandals and a brown tank top.
+Photo of Rebecca Michelle, a meditation coach who is standing by the sea wearing dark blue leggings, sandals and a brown tank top.
 She also has a beige hat on.

 #2.
-Another reason you think meditation is useless is because you’re not practicing consistently.
+Meditation will be a waste of time if you aren’t practicing consistently.
 Meditation is not something you do once and bam, your whole life changes.
-You have to make a conscious effort to incorporate it into your weekly routine.
+You have to make a conscious effort to incorporate it into your routine regularly.

 How quickly do you see results from meditation?

-Most of my clients have deep realizations and great insights after just one session.
+Most of my clients have realizations and insights after just one session.
 Also, they generally feel more calm and present after each guided class.
-We typically practice formal seated meditation once a week, which is enough to make a meaningful and lasting impact.
-On the days we don’t meet, they use a guided meditation recording to maintain their practice.
+We typically practice meditation once a week, which is enough to make a meaningful and lasting impact.
+On the days we don’t meet, they use a meditation recording to stay consistent.
 Therefore, you must be consistent to see results.

 #3.
 The last reason people may feel meditation isn’t worth it is because they aren’t getting results quick enough.
 Everyone’s meditation journey unfolds on it’s own timeline and this is something we can not rush.
 However, there are two things I want to mention: #1.
-Make sure you’re practicing correctly. #2.
-If you’re practicing correctly and not seeing results, have more patience.
+Make sure you’re practicing correctly and consistently. #2.
+If you’re practicing correctly and consistently, but not seeing results, have more patience or maybe work with a meditation teacher to confirm you know what you’re doing.

 How do you know if meditation is working?